ray-project/ray/doc/source/serialization.rst

         A, serializer=custom_serializer, deserializer=custom_deserializer)
       ray.get(ray.put(A(1)))  # success!

-   NOTE: We manage the serializer on the 'caller' side.
+   NOTE: Serializers are managed locally for each Ray worker.
 So for every Ray worker, if you want to use the serializer, you need to register the serializer.
    If you register a new serializer for a class, the new serializer would replace the old serializer immediately in the worker.
 This API is also idempotent, there are